FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment

-To evaluate how zero-shot VLM performance varies between controlled and naturalistic environments, we deploy the generative classification pipeline, as explained in Section~\ref{sec:generative_pipeline}, across both the AFAR-BSFT and E-DAIC datasets.
+\textbf{RQ1 Experiments: Zero-shot performance} We deploy the generative classification pipeline, as explained in Section~\ref{sec:generative_pipeline}, across both the AFAR-BSFT and E-DAIC datasets.
 We calculate and report standard classification metrics, including accuracy, F1-Score, precision and recall for both VLM models and datasets.